EHSRB-BSRSE-Bioinformatics/runscanner-docker/README.md

 # Building the container

-To get this running, you will need to clone the repository (`https://github.com/EHSRB-BSRSE-Bioinformatics/runscanner-docker.git`).
+To get this running, you will need to clone the repository (`git clone https://github.com/EHSRB-BSRSE-Bioinformatics/runscanner-docker.git`).

 Then, build the docker container (first entering the proper directory with `cd runscanner-docker`) using `docker build ./build`.
 This might take a few minutes since it has to download and compile some software.